aegoroff/solt/README.md

   solt [command]

 Available Commands:
-  help         Help about any command info         Get information about found solutions lostfiles    Find lost files in the folder specified lostprojects Find projects that not included into any solution nuget        Get nuget packages information within projects or find Nuget mismatches in solution version      Print the version number of solt
+  help        Help about any command in          Get information about found solutions lf          Find lost files in the folder specified lp          Find projects that not included into any solution nu          Get nuget packages information within projects or find Nuget mismatches in solution ver         Print the version number of solt

 Flags:
   -d, --diag          Show memory statistic after run